AkashRajpurohit/snowflake-id/README.md

 The SnowflakeId constructor takes an options object with the following properties:

-- `workerId` (optional): A number between 0 and (2^`nodeIdBits`)-1 that represents the ID of the worker generating the IDs.
+- `workerId` (optional): A ID of the worker generating the Snowflake IDs.

   Defaults to 0 if not specified.

-- `nodeIdBits` (optional): The number of bits used to represent the worker ID.

-  Defaults to 10 if not specified.

-- `sequenceBits` (optional): The number of bits used to represent the sequence number.

-  Defaults to 12 if not specified.

 - `epoch` (optional): A timestamp in milliseconds representing the start of the ID generation.